Parisasuchdev/python_tutorial/README.md

 python --version
 ```

-it says that it already exists, use this command in your terminal
+If it says that it already exists, use this command in your terminal
 ```bash
 sudo rm -rf /opt/anaconda3
 ```